Maia Hirasawa

-Maia Hirasawa (born May 5, 1980) is a Swedish singer-songwriter of Swedish and Japanese parentage.
+Maia Hirasawa (born 5 May 1980) is a Swedish singer-songwriter.

 She was born and raised in Sollentuna, Stockholm, Sweden but has lived for many years in Gothenburg.
 Maia became known through Annika Norlin's band Hello Saferide, where she is a back-up singer.
 Her solo career began in early 2007 when the song "And I Found This Boy" started being played heavily on Swedish radio.
 The single was followed up by the album "Though, I'm Just Me" and the single "Gothenburg".
 During the summer of 2007 she toured around Sweden, playing at such shows as Allsång på Skansen, Hultsfredsfestivalen, Peace & Love and Arvika Festival.
 In 2010 she for the first time released material in Swedish with the EP "Dröm bort mig igen".